xiazhengyue/IncludeToolbox/README.md

 # IncludeToolbox
-Visual Studio for managing C/C++ includes:
+Visual Studio extension for managing C/C++ includes:
 * **Format & Sort:** Format include commands to cleanup large lists of includes according to your preferences
 * **Purge:** Integrates [Include-What-You-Use](https://github.com/include-what-you-use/include-what-you-use) and comes with simpler but more reliable "Try and Error Removal" tool
 * **Explore:** IncludeViewer tool window shows the tree of includes for a given file and gives statistics on before and after preprocessing